MlB Explained: Everything You Need to Know About Your Life Insurance File

 The MIB operates an information exchange on behalf of its members.

-Life insurance companies want to know as much about you as possible before they give you coverage.
+Life insurance companies want to know as much about you as possible before they give you coverage, especially when a high-risk life insurance issue exists.

 Information such as: